USS New Jersey (BB-62): Post Korean War (1953–1967)

 New Jersey's mission at Wonsan, the next day, was her last.
 Here she destroyed large-caliber guns, bunkers, caves and trenches.
 Two days later, she learned of the truce.
-Her crew celebrated during a seven-day visit at Hong Kong, where she anchored 20 August.
+Her crew celebrated during a seven-day visit at Hong Kong, where she anchored on 20 August.
 Operations around Japan and off Formosa were carried out for the remainder of her tour, which was highlighted by a visit to Pusan.
 Here president Rhee came aboard on 16 September to present the Korean Presidential Unit Citation to the 7th Fleet.

 Relieved as flagship at Yokosuka by Wisconsin 14 October, New Jersey was homeward bound the next day, reaching Norfolk on 14 November.
 During the next two summers she crossed the Atlantic with midshipmen on board for training, and during the rest of the year sharpened her skills with exercises and training maneuvers along the Atlantic coast and in the Caribbean.
 New Jersey stood out of Norfolk 7 September 1955 for her first tour of duty with the United States Sixth Fleet in the Mediterranean.
 Her ports of call included Gibraltar, Valencia, Cannes, Istanbul, Souda Bay; and Barcelona.
 She returned to Norfolk 7 January 1956 for the spring program of training operations.
 That summer she again carried midshipmen to Northern Europe for training, bringing them home to Annapolis 31 July.
 New Jersey sailed for Europe once more 27 August as flagship of Vice Admiral Charles Wellborn Jr., Commander United States Second Fleet.
 She called at Lisbon, participated in NATO exercises off Scotland, and paid an official visit to Norway where Crown Prince Olav was a guest.
 She returned to Norfolk 15 October, and 14 December arrived at New York Naval Shipyard for inactivation.
 She was decommissioned and placed in reserve at Bayonne 21 August 1957.